weirdev/lagern/INPROGRESS.md

 			Cache may have bad references
-			Have some kind of safe way of attempting to integrate cache Otherwise need to clear and reinitialize cache "Enhanced data"
+			Have some kind of safe way of attempting to integrate cache Otherwise need to clear and reinitialize cache Better support for large backup sets
+	Test large backups
+		Identify bottlenecks
+	Optimize B+ tree BlobStore
+		store some nodes out of memory?
+		optimize node size
+			Make BlobLocations a set size?
+Enforce using C# nullable reference types
+	(once feature is part of standard C# release or available as a package) Add more unit tests
+	Verify more conditions in existing unit tests "Enhanced data"
 	NTFS Permissions support
 		Ability to escalate this application's own permissions